nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ---

-TAlent Assistant™ is a **desktop, lightweight and centralized management system** catered to professors for managing the process of hiring undergraduate/graduate Teaching Assistants (TA).
-They will be able to access the candidates’ application data easily and review qualifications or availability for scheduling interviews.
-It is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+TAlent Assistant™ is a **desktop, lightweight and centralized management system** catered to professors for managing the interview scheduling process of candidates applying to be undergraduate/graduate Teaching Assistants (TA).
+Professors will be able to access the candidates’ application data easily and review their general availability for scheduling interviews during office hours.
+TAlent Assistant™ is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, this application will be able to help you manage all things under the hood of the TA initiative faster than traditional GUI applications.

 * Table of Contents
 {:toc}